Fourth Sunday of Easter (Year A)—Good Shepherd Sunday

 Reflect, today, how well you imitate the Good Shepherd.
 Where you are lacking, let Him shepherd you so that you may shepherd others.
 Run to the Good Shepherd and trust in His perfect love for you.

-Lord, I thank You for Your unwavering support of me as my Shepherd.
+Jesus, our Good Shepherd, I thank You for Your unwavering support of me as my Shepherd.
 And I thank You for those who act as Your instruments of this deep love and commitment.
 Help me to fulfill my role of shepherding Your people, the people You have placed in my life.
 May I never run from the glorious responsibility You have called me to.
 Jesus, I trust in You.

 The Voice of the Shepherd